csmcguan/mintwin-svm-factoryio/README.md

 # Spoofing Detection on Factory I/O
-Modbus packet spoofing using unsupervised machine learning on Factory I/O
+Implementation of Modbus packet spoofing and detection using unsupervised machine learning on Factory I/O

 ## Setup
-Instructionas assume a Windows 10 setup with WSL.
+Instructions assume a Windows 10 setup with WSL.
 Factory I/O only runs on Windows

 ### 1. Install VirtualBox
 Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for Windows